 A morning favorite of locals and famous politicians alike!

 Enjoy some tasty traditional american and authentic Navajo dishes!
 When you’re done, check out all of the local artisanal goods and craftworks in the connected store.

 Don’t be fooled by its affordable prices!
 This is some of the highest-quality Mexican food you can have in the area.
 Be sure to swing by to try their flavorful, fresh entrees!

 Brewed Awakenings serves delicious lattes and breakfast and lunch fare in a cozy atmosphere.
 If you want to enjoy a local roast in a hurry, you can always use their drive-through!

-Yes, it is possible to see the Grand Canyon in one day.
-If you come during the off-season (late autumn to early spring) and decide which viewpoints, hikes and historical landmarks you’d like to see in advance, you will probably be able to see and do everything with minimal wait times and crowds.
+Yes, it's possible to see Grand Canyon in one day.
+If you come during off-season (late autumn to early spring) and plan the vistas, treks, and historical landmarks you want to see, you can do everything with low wait times and crowds.
 However, if you visit the South Rim in the middle of the summer season, you might spend a majority of your time waiting in line for shuttles and hunting for parking.

 If possible, you should give yourself at least two days to explore everything that the South Rim has to offer, especially if you plan to come in the summer months.
 Check out Shaka Guide’s Grand Canyon South Rim itinerary for more information on how to do the Canyon in one, two, or three days.

 How much money does it cost to go to the Grand Canyon?